DP World’s Jebel Ali Port and Free Zone key to boosting India-UAE trade to $100 billion

 Abdulla Bin Damithan, CEO & Managing Director - DP World UAE & Jafza said: “India and the UAE have shared a close relationship for many years.
 Our vision and goals are common – to create a self-reliant and sustainable market.
 In alignment with the UAE government’s strategy, we at DP World look forward to driving the success of India’s revolutionary ‘Make in India’ initiative, while helping the emirate of Dubai retain its position as a leading trade hub and India’s gateway to newer, larger markets.
 DP World’s key offering towards this is the ‘India-UAE Bridge’, an initiative that will integrate our assets and capabilities to enhance trade values for both nations.
 We also have the India Traders Market under development and the new Agri Terminal’s capabilities, which will all help India’s trade with the world.”

 Rizwan Soomar, Chief Executive Officer & Managing Director, Subcontinent & Sub-Saharan Africa, DP World said: “DP World is committed to partnering the growth of bilateral trade between India and UAE with the enabling ecosystem we have built in terms of logistics facilities and capabilities.
-Our key assets including maritime terminals, rail-linked private freight terminals, free trade zones among others are geared to support the growing trade needs of the industry.
 The UAE is an excellent gateway for Indian exporters to have better access to markets and customers in Africa, the Middle East and Europe.
-With the CEPA now firmly in place, I am confident that bilateral trade will reach the $100 billion mark well within the target time period.”
+With the CEPA now firmly in place, I am confident that bilateral trade will not only reach the $100 billion mark in the next five years but exceed it.”